mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>diskIOPS</b></td>
         <td>integer</td>
         <td>
-          DEPRECATED FIELD.
-The value of this field doesn't take any effect.
           Disk IOPS setting for AWS storage.
-Set only if you selected AWS as your cloud service provider.<br/>
+Set only if you selected AWS as your cloud service provider.
+DEPRECATED: The value of this field doesn't take any effect.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>